oktadev/okta-blog/_source/_posts/2023-06-08-identity-developer-podcast.md

 {% youtube <enWM5ZHnEp4> %}

+You can also get alerted on new podcasts through our social channels!
+Follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube channel](https://www.youtube.com/c/OktaDev/) for new identity content.

-Every podcast has its own comments section on the (developer forum){https://devforum.okta.com/c/developer-podcast-comments/25}.
+Every podcast has a comments section on the (developer forum){https://devforum.okta.com/c/developer-podcast-comments/25}.
 Let us know what you think of each episode, and share any topics that you'd like to hear about in the coming months!